Sage-Bionetworks/rocc-app/docs/style-guide.md

   is possible thanks to the package [husky], which manages the pre-commit hook, and the package [stage-lint], which lint only the files that have been staged for the sake of saving time.

+## MarkDown

+- Lines must not be longer than 80 characters.
+To rewrap text, place your cursor in a paragraph or highlight multiple paragraph and press `ALT+Q` provided by the VS Code extension `stkb.rewrap`.

 ## References